isaiahlg/isaiahlg.github.io/README.md

+# Isaiah Lyons-Galante's Personal Website

-The personal website of Isaiah Lyons-Galante.
-Published on GitHub pages, hosted on Hover.com.
-Built with pure HTML, JS, and CSS.
+Built with pure HTML, JS, and CSS, published on GitHub pages, hosted on Hover.com.
+Check it out at https://isaiahlg.com.